Konstantin Rokossovsky: Early military career

 Rokossovsky met his future wife in Mongolia: Julia Barminan was a high school teacher who was fluent in four languages and who had studied Greek mythology.
 They married in 1923.
 Their daughter Ariadna was born in 1925.

 In 1924 and 1925 Rokossovsky attended the Leningrad Higher Cavalry School, where he first met Georgy Zhukov.
 He was reassigned to Mongolia, where he was a trainer for the Mongolian People's Army.
 Soon after, while serving in the Special Red Banner Far Eastern Army under Vasily Blyukher, he took part in the Russo-Chinese Eastern Railroad War of 1929–1930.
 The Soviet Union intervened to return the Chinese Eastern Railway to joint Chinese and Soviet administration, after Chinese warlord Zhang Xueliang of the Republic of China attempted to seize complete control of the railway.

-It was in the early 1930s that Rokossovsky's military career first became closely intertwined those of Semyon Timoshenko and Georgy Zhukov: when Rokossovsky was the commander of the 7th Samara Cavalry Division, Timoshenko served as his superior Corps commander and Zhukov was a brigade commander under Rokossovsky in his division.
+It was in the early 1930s that Rokossovsky's military career first became closely intertwined with those of Semyon Timoshenko and Georgy Zhukov: when Rokossovsky was the commander of the 7th Samara Cavalry Division, Timoshenko served as his superior Corps commander and Zhukov was a brigade commander under Rokossovsky in his division.
 Both became principal actors in his life during World War II, where he served directly under each at different times.
 Rokossovsky was noted for having a rivalry with Zhukov throughout World War II.
 He commented on Zhukov's character in an official report :

 Has a strong will.
 Decisive and firm.
 Often demonstrates initiative and skillfully applies it.
 Disciplined.
 Demanding and persistent in his demands.
 A somewhat ungracious and not sufficiently sympathetic person.
 Rather stubborn.
 Painfully proud.
 In professional terms well trained.
 Broadly experienced as a military leader...
 Absolutely cannot be used in staff or teaching jobs because constitutionally he hates them.

 Rokossovsky was among the first to realize the potential of armoured assault.
 He was an early supporter of the creation of a strong armoured corps for the Red Army, as championed by Marshal Mikhail Tukhachevsky in his theory of "deep operations".